-In the Americas, he is syncretized with Saint Anthony of Padua, the Holy Child of Atocha, and Archangel Michael.
+In the Americas, Eleguá is syncretized with Saint Anthony of Padua, the Holy Child of Atocha, or the Archangel Michael.

 Eleguá represents beginnings and endings so may appear to you as a child or an old man.
 He presents in nature as the stones in the road.

-Like Hermés/Mercury (Greek/Latin), Eleguá is the messenger of the gods.
+Like Hermés/Mercury (Greek/Latin) the patron of New York City, Eleguá is the messenger of the gods.
 Orisha faith ceremonies always begin by asking Eleguá to open communication with God and his/her manifestations.
 Without Eleguá’s permission, nothing can happen.

 It’s worth noting that the orisha faiths are monotheistic.
 There is only one God Oludumare.
 He/She is the same one God that all human faiths worship.